nandhana-esbee/Networks/README.md

 # Networks
 Networking lab codes.

-These codes tried out for the network lab activities.
+These codes are tried out for the network lab activities.